Victoire Terminus

 Victoire Terminus is a French 2008 documentary film about women's boxing in Kinshasa.

 Synopsis

-Summer 2006, Kinshasa.
-Martini, Jeannette, Hélène and Rosette spend everyday sparring with Coach Judex in the old Tata Rafael stadium; the same one where Muhammad Ali knocked out George Foreman in 1974 during one of the most legendary matches in boxing.
+During the summer of 2006, in Kinshasa, Martini, Jeannette, Hélène and Rosette spend every day sparring with Coach Judex in the old Tata Rafael stadium, the same one where Muhammad Ali knocked out George Foreman in 1974.
 At dawn, thousands of people from the ghetto come to train and political parties rally.
-While others fight for the Presidency of Congo, Judex struggles to organise a woman's boxing tournament with very little money...
-Kinshasa sings, Kinshasa starves and Judex's girls try to survive, they're realistic but still full of hope.
-A film about women in a country where men have gone crazy.
+While others fight for the Presidency of Congo, Judex struggles to organise a woman's boxing tournament with very little money.